fbpx ...

 Created: Apr 13, 2017

-The internet has become a part of our life.
-Some might even consider it as one of the basic necessities of life.
-It is so integrated in our life that we first search symtops for any health issue on Google before consulting any doctor.
-The point is, everyone now rely on internet to get most of the things done, this also include people with disabilities, like visual impairment.
+The Internet has become an essential part of our daily lives.
+Some might even consider it one of the necessities of life.
+It is so integrated into our routines that we often search for symptoms of health issues on Google before consulting a doctor.
+Everyone relies on the Internet to accomplish various tasks, including people with disabilities, such as visual impairment.

-Considering that people with visual impairment also browse websites, there is a great need for designing websites that are accessible to them.
-This is a challenge for website designers as there are more than one type of visual impairment.
-Some might be blind, while others might have color blindness.
-Designing websites that is accessible for these type of users as well is a challenge as well as responsibility of designers and developers.
+Considering that visually impaired individuals also browse websites, there is a growing need to design websites that are accessible to them.
+This presents a challenge for website designers, as there are different visual impairments.
+Some users may be completely blind, while others may have colour blindness or low vision.
+Designing websites catering to all these users is a challenge and a responsibility for designers and developers.
+Accessible websites benefit visually impaired users and improve usability for all users by making navigation more intuitive and user-friendly.

 The Principles of Accessible Website